EternityForest/AnyoneCanDoIt/README.md

 More generally, avoid coupling *any* frequently-done action, (like changing a color), to an automatic action that causes wear(like saving to flash)

-### Replacability!
+### Replaceability!

-Things that don't last, should be replacable.
+Things that don't last, should be replaceable.
 Don't let a design leave the drawing board if it becomes disposable because of one part.
 Beyond that, things that wear should be common and available anywhere, like 0.7mm pencil leads, not propietary to one manufacturer, or even handmade and totally unique.